saago/SafeNet-Family/README.md

 - If a legitimate site is wrongly blocked, it's almost always the DNS category filter — you can switch DNS to Cloudflare's `1.1.1.2` (malware-only) by editing `$FilterDnsV4` in `Apply-Filter.ps1`, but that stops blocking adult content.
 - If your home network uses a local DNS server (e.g. Pi-hole) you want to keep, install **without** `-LockDownDNS`.
 - Execution policy errors?
 Run installs with `powershell -ExecutionPolicy Bypass -File <script>`.
+- **Antivirus warnings:** If Windows Defender or another AV flags the `.exe` files as viruses (false positives), simply use the Python source code instead.
+The executables are compiled by PyInstaller and can be misidentified without proper digital signatures, which require paid certificates from authorities like Verisign/Digicert that individual developers typically don't have access to.